-Baby skin is just one-fifth of the thickness of adult skin.
-It has the same number of layers, but each layer is considerably thinner, making it especially delicate and sensitive.
+A baby’s skin is 20% to 30% thinner than a grown-up’s skin1.
+It has the same number of layers but each layer is considerably thinner, making it especially delicate and sensitive.

 The outermost layer of the epidermis (the horny layer) is particularly thin and the cells are less tightly packed than in adult skin.
-Sweat and sebaceous glands are also less active and so the hydrolipid film and protective acid mantle are still relatively weak.
+Sweat and sebaceous glands are also less active and so the hydrolipid film is relatively weak.
 This means that the barrier function is impaired and baby skin is:

 - less resistant,